-(c) The Character of Bainite and Its Transformation - Bainite is the transformation product which forms below the nose of the pearite transformation curves but above the martensite start temperature.
+Bainite is the transformation product which forms below the nose of the pearlite transformation curves but above the martensite start temperature.
 This is illustrated in Figure 16.
 If the isothermal transformation diagram (TTT) does not exhibit a distinct bainite nose (left), the formation of bainite will be accompanied by the formation of pearlite at temperatures just below the pearlite nose.
-At much lower temperatures, but above the $M_s$ , bainite will be the sole product.
-If a distinct bainite nose exists (right), the transformation product will be entirely bainite if the temperature is below the $B_s$ , the highest temperature at which bainite can form.
+At much lower temperatures, but above the martensite start (M_s), bainite will be the sole product.
+If a distinct bainite nose exists (right), the transformation product will be entirely bainite if the temperature is below the bainite start (B_s), the highest temperature at which bainite can form.

-Not surprisingly, being located between the higher temperature pearlite transformation region and the lower temperature martensite region, the character of bainite is intermediate between those of pearlite and martensite.
+Since it is located between the higher temperature pearlite transformation region and the lower temperature martensite region, the character of bainite is intermediate between those of pearlite and martensite.
 Pearlite is a product, the amount of which is controlled by the diffusion of carbon (i.e., the reaction is time dependent).
 Martensite, on the other hand, is formed by a shearing transformation, the extent of which depends upon temperature but not time.
 Therefore, bainite has some of the characteristics of each.

 Where a distinct bainite nose does exist, there is a difference in the bainite morphology approximately above and below the nose position.
-Above the nose, upper bainite develops while below the nose, lower bainite develops.
+Above the nose, upper bainite develops, while below the nose, lower bainite develops.
 The differences in the morphology are illustrated in Figure 17 taken from reference 11.

-Pickering (13) notes that in low carbon upper bainite, lath ferrite forms first from austentite by a shear process.
+Pickering [13] notes that in low carbon upper bainite, lath ferrite forms first from austentite by a shear process.
 Carbon enrichment occurs within the matrix austenite.
 This enrichment can lead to retention of untransformed austenite.
 As continued formation of ferrite laths occurs, regions of carbon-enriched austenite become entrapped between the ferrite laths.
 Eventually carbides form in the austenite.
-At higher carbon contents (perhaps 0.5 w/o carbon), iron carbide appears to be the initial nucleating phase.
-Increasing the silicon content tended to increase to amount of retained austenite (14).
+At higher carbon contents (perhaps 0.5 weight percent (w/o) carbon), iron carbide appears to be the initial nucleating phase.
+Increasing the silicon content tended to increase the amount of retained austenite [14].

-In lower bainite, the ferrite lath appears to become supersaturated in carbon and the iron carbide precipitates within the ferrite, rather than in the austentite (13).
+In lower bainite, the ferrite lath appears to become supersaturated in carbon and the iron carbide precipitates within the ferrite, rather than in the austentite [13].
 The carbide precipitate occurs on planes oriented across the length of the ferrite lath.
 The precipitate appears to be in the form of rods or small plates.
-Retained austenite generally is not observed in lower bainite; the carbides that form in the ferrite laths have been observed to be epsilon carbides (14).
+Retained austenite generally is not observed in lower bainite; the carbides that form in the ferrite laths have been observed to be epsilon carbides [14].

-Pickering observed that the temperature above which lower bainite would not form increased with carbon content up to about 0.5 w/o, above which that temperature dropped quickly and levelled off at 350 deg.
-C. at and above 0.7 w/o carbon (13).
+Pickering observed that the temperature above which lower bainite would not form increased with carbon content up to about 0.5 w/o, above which that temperature dropped quickly and leveled off at 662°F (350°C) at and above 0.7 w/o carbon [13].
 This is illustrated in Figure 18.
-The data, however, come from steels containing a relatively restricted alloy content.
-Working with other steels having different combinations of Ni, Cr, and Mo, Parker (15) found that the "transition from lower to upper bainite depends upon the eutectoid composition, which shifts to lower carbon contents with higher concentrations of alloying elements that increase hardenability."
+The data, however, come from steels containing a relatively restricted alloy content3.
+Working with other steels having different combinations of Ni, Cr, and Mo, Parker [15] found that the "transition from lower to upper bainite depends upon the eutectoid composition, which shifts to lower carbon contents with higher concentrations of alloying elements that increase hardenability."

-0.5% Mo and boron and 1% Cr, 0.5% Mo and boron
+3 0.5 percent Mo and boron and 1 percent Cr, 0.5 percent Mo and boron.

-Figure 12: Wear Loss of Rail Steels in 300 Meter Radius Test Curves (Source: de Boer et al, Ref 10)
+Figure 12.
+Wear Loss of Rail Steels in 300-Meter Radius Test Curves (Source: de Boer et al., Ref.
+10)